survivejs/webpack-book/manuscript/loading/04_javascript.md

 ### Setting up `.babelrc`

 At a minimum, you need [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env).
 It's a Babel preset that enables the required plugins based on the optional environment definition you pass to it.
+The preset is aware of [browserslist](https://www.npmjs.com/package/browserslist) and it generates code using the definition.

 Install the preset first: